Literals

 INTERVAL '27' YEAR 27 years

-INTERVAL '2-1' YEAR TO MONTH Two years and one month
+INTERVAL '2-1' YEAR TO MONTH 2 years and 1 month

 interval_day_to_second_literal::=